United Kingdom West Midlands Ludlow

 Nature

+Ludlow is a market town in Shropshire, England.
 The oldest part is the medieval walled town, founded in the late 11th century, centred on a small hill which lies within a bend of the River Teme, on its eastern bank.
 Atop this hill is the site of Ludlow Castle and the parish church, St Laurence's, the largest in the county.
 The town is in a sheltered spot beneath Mortimer Forest and the Clee Hills, which are clearly visible from the town.
+Ludlow has nearly 500 listed buildings.
+They include some fine examples of medieval and Tudor-style half-timbered buildings including the Feathers Hotel.
+The town was described by Sir John Betjeman as "probably the loveliest town in England".

 From Wikipedia, the free encyclopedia